Last Updated on December 19, 2024 by Amrita Das

 This problem is not just limited to one country, as it affects the entire world with projected global losses of $36.13 billion annually by 2024.
 It’s clear that credit card fraud is a widespread issue that needs to be addressed.

-Although banks and merchants are constantly developing new technologies to combat fraud, criminals are finding ways to bypass these measures.
 As such, it is crucial for the industry as a whole to stay vigilant and continuously adapt in order to combat this ever-evolving threat.

 With the constant increase of credit card fraud, it is imperative that individuals also take necessary precautions in safeguarding their personal information and monitoring their credit card activity to prevent falling victim to this prevalent crime.